Proverbs 10:10 – The Talker

 It’s becoming less rare with websites dedicated to anonymous affairs, but it is still uncommon.

 Instead what happens is a seemingly innocent relationship develops between to people.
-It starts with small talk but the end result is pillow talk.
-What starts small grows into something uncontrollable.
+It starts with small talk but the end result is often pillow talk.
+What starts small grows into powerful attraction that becomes difficult to resist.

 What is kept as a secret inside the mind tends to grow as well.
 You feel the urge to avoid telling your wife when you develop one of these “friendships” at work or some other place.